- Wash your hands

 - Obtain verbal consent

-Inspect from the front for any asymmetry of both pinnas.
+Inspect from the front for any asymmetry of the pinnas.

 Inspect each pinna in turn for deformity or swelling eg cauliflower ear.
 Inspect for erythema or cellulitis, flaky skin, ear discharge, skin lesions, subcutaneous masses and pre-auricular sinuses.

-Note the use of hearing aids and remember to ask the patient whether they use hearing aids.
+Note the use of hearing aids (behind the ear, in the ear, BAHA or cochlear implant) and remember to ask the patient whether they use hearing aids if they are not present.

 Gently palpate the tragus and the mastoid for tenderness.
 Note whether the mastoid is boggy/swollen or firm.